Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD

 \section{Conclusions and Outlook}

 Non-linear MHD simulations of ELM triggering by pellet injection was studied based on an ASDEX Upgrade H-mode plasma with JOREK including realistic ExB and diamagnetic background flows as well as time-evolving bootstrap current.
-The pellets are injected at different times in the inter-ELM phase with the pedestal build-up modelled via prescribed ad-hoc diffusion profiles.
+The pellets are injected at different times in the inter-ELM phase with the pedestal build-up modelled via prescribed ad-hoc diffusion profiles, obtained from Ref.~\cite{Cathey2020}.
 This simplified approach allows to recover the experimentally observed lag-time for the first time in simulations and to investigate the plasma dynamics resulting from pellet injections at different phases of the build-up.
-The simulations with $0.8 \times 10^{20}$ deuterium atoms contained in the pellet (corresponding to an approximately two times larger pellet size in the experiment before the losses occurring in the guide tube), show a sharp transition of the energy losses between early ($t_\mathrm{inj.} \leq 10~\mathrm{ms}$) and later injection times ($t_\mathrm{inj.}\geq 12~\mathrm{ms}$), which correspond to different stages of pedestal build-up.
-To make the transition comparable to the experiment, the transition is characterized in pedestal parameters.
-The threshold for pellet ELM triggering with $0.8 \times 10^{20}$D pellet injection with $v_\mathrm{p}=560$ m/s is between a pedestal pressure of $p_\mathrm{e, ped} = 5.6$ and 5.8 kPa according to Figure~\ref{fig:pedestal_profiles_time_full} and Table~\ref{table:pedestal_evolve}.
+Simulations with $0.8 \times 10^{20}$ deuterium atoms contained in the pellet (corresponding to an approximately two times larger pellet size in the experiment before the losses occurring in the guide tube), show a sharp transition of the energy losses between early ($t_\mathrm{inj.} \leq 10~\mathrm{ms}$) and later injection times ($t_\mathrm{inj.}\geq 12~\mathrm{ms}$), which correspond to different stages of pedestal build-up.
+Similarly, the incident power onto the divertor targets increases sharply when the pellet is injected at $12~\mathrm{ms}$.
+To make the transition comparable to the experiment (since the simulated pedestal build-up time scales might not be exactly comparable to the experiment depending on the chosen setup) the transition is characterized in pedestal parameters.
+The threshold for pellet ELM triggering with $0.8 \times 10^{20}$D pellet injection with $v_\mathrm{p}=560$ m/s is between a pedestal pressure of $p_\mathrm{ped} = 11.2$ and 11.6 kPa according to Figure~\ref{fig:pedestal_profiles_time_full} and Table~\ref{table:pedestal_evolve}.